okd-project/working-group/meetings.md

 ## Day and Time

-The main OKD Working Group meeting happens every other Tuesday at 5:00PM UTC.
-On alternating weeks, the OKD Community Development Subgroup meets at 5:00PM UTC.
+The main OKD Working Group meeting happens every other Tuesday at 12:00PM US/Eastern.
+On alternating weeks, the OKD Community Development Subgroup meets at the same time.
 Please check the OKD Fedora Calender to see which weeks.

 ## Joining the Meeting